How to choose the best car insurance is the question. You must confront that crucial query head on in pursuit of your own best interest.

 My listing this here is stating the obvious.
 It goes without saying that a reckless driving record is going to definitely hamper your ability to acquire a coveted reasonably priced AV policy for your classic, collectible or sports-car machine.

 You should be ready, willing and able to document your vehicle, its restoration and its claimed value for which you are applying for Agreed Value insurance.
+This is one of the keys to assist you in how to choose the best car insurance.

 For example, if you are or have been restoring your car, be sure to document that restoration with before-and-after photographs and all receipts and documentation that apply.